 Email Signature Banners

-These banners can be added to email signature lines to share the Guides, CoP, and EOP Interactive Tools with practitioners in the field, K-12 schools, and IHEs.
+These banners can be added to email signature lines to share the School Guide, IHE Guide, ASM Training Guide, CoP, and EOP Interactive Tools with practitioners in the field, K-12 schools, and IHEs.

 Once the banner is linked to http://rems.ed.gov, anyone can click on them to go directly to the REMS TA Center Website for more